bolttech: Seamless user experience thanks to next-gen machine learning

 Click-to-Protect is currently performing at accuracy levels well in excess of targeted benchmarks.
 The model is continuously re-trained with libraries of images to improve the performance.

-In just six months, Click-to-Protect has gone live in four markets including Hong Kong, Ireland, Italy and South Korea.
-In the last year, the solution has gone live with six global partners in total.
+Click-to-Protect has gone live in seven markets including France, Hong Kong, Italy, Malaysia, Philippines, Thailand, and South Korea, with eight partners in total.

 bolttech’s footprint is rapidly growing, and so are its capabilities because Click-to-Protect is expected to launch soon for smart watches.
 Further development is focusing on other enhanced capabilities such as fraud detection via OCR, QR, device fingerprinting, and further improvements to the automatic object detection model.